ghc-proposals/ghc-proposals/proposals/0000-top-level-signatures.rst

 ``sel`` has type ``Int``. when really ``sel`` has type ``T -> Int``.
 A top-level signature can make this clear.

+For patterns, in concert with `#126`_, we would normally like existential variables in a pattern synonym to come *before* universals.
+Pattern synonyms rigidly do not allow this, as they require a syntactic distinction between universals and existentials.
+However, under this proposal, we can specify a new ordering for the variables and constraints.

 For type-level signatures, I defer to `#54`_, which this proposal is a direct extension of.

 Proposed Change Specification